Perfume: Fragrance notes

 The scents in the top and middle notes are influenced by the base notes; conversely, the scents of the base notes will be altered by the types of fragrance materials used as middle notes.
 Manufacturers who publish perfume notes typically do so with the fragrance components presented as a fragrance pyramid, using imaginative and abstract terms for the components listed.

 Olfactive families

 The grouping of perfumes can never be completely objective or definitive.
 Many fragrances contain aspects of different families.
-Even a perfume designated as "single flower" will have subtle undertones of other aromatics.
+Even a perfume designated as "single flower" will have subtle undertones of other aromas.
 There are hardly any true unitary-scent perfumes consisting of a single aromatic material.

-The family classification is a starting point to describe a perfume, but does not fully characterize it.
+The family classification is a starting point to describe a perfume, but it does not fully characterize it.

 Traditional categories

 The traditional categories which emerged around 1900: